friedkeenan/pak/docs/source/tutorials/protocol_matching/basic.rst

 ----

 But let's say somehow, when we, the server, try to read the ``CatPicturesRequest`` packet, the data we get is ``b"\x03"``, corresponding to an unsigned byte value of ``3``.
-This could happen for instance if the client is using a newer version of the protocol that uses the value ``3`` to ask for the number of *hairless* cat pictures, or perhaps we're communicating with a malicious client who's trying to expose flaws in our code by sending unexpected values.
+This could happen, for instance, if the client is using a newer version of the protocol that uses the value ``3`` to ask for the number of *hairless* cat pictures, or perhaps we're communicating with a malicious client who's trying to expose flaws in our code by sending unexpected values.
 Let's see what happens:

 .. testcode::